GoogleCloudPlatform/cloud-bigtable-examples/scala/spark-pubsub/README.md

 [cloud-pubsub]: https://cloud.google.com/pubsub/docs
 [landing-page]: https://cloud.google.com/bigtable/docs/

-Please note that we encourage users to develop programs on their local machine, not on the VMs.
 User will develop a Spark application on his/her computer, use sbt to build (explained in the “Building the code sample” section below), then transfer the application jar to a GCE VM.
 The GCE VMs can be [configured with bdutil to run Spark applications][create-vms].

 ## Table of Content